Book Submission for Christian Publishing House

 - Textual Criticism (NT & OT)

-Your proposal should also include:
+Your proposal should also include the following

-- the book title
+- The book title and subtitle

-- a table of contents, including a two or three sentence description of each chapter
+- A table of contents, including a two or three sentence description of each chapter

-- a brief description of the proposed book (200-300 words), including the unique contribution of the book and why you feel it must be published
+- A brief description of the proposed book (200-300 words), including the unique contribution of the book and why you feel it must be published

-- your intended reader
+- Your intended reader (audience)